reduxjs/reselect/README.md

 <details><summary><b>Design Tradeoffs</b></summary>

 - Pros:

   - It has an effectively infinite cache size, but you have no control over how long values are kept in cache as it's based on garbage collection and [`WeakMap`]s.

 - Cons:
   - There's currently no way to alter the argument comparisons.
-They're based on strict reference equality.
+They're based on [strict reference equality][Reference Equality Check].

 </details>